ShushpanovViktor/CinemaOnline/README.md

-# CiOn
+# CinemaOnline
-CiOn (means - Cinema Online) is an application that makes watching movies on Android easier. <br>
+Cinema Online is an application that makes watching movies on Android easier. <br>
 CiOn supports two themes - Light and Dark.
 You can toggle it in your smartphone settings. <br>

 **Languages and tools used in this project:**